rails/spring/README.md

 ## Class reloading

-Spring uses Rails' class reloading mechanism (`ActiveSupport::Dependencies`) to keep your code up to date between test runs.
+Spring uses Rails' class reloading mechanism to keep your code up to date between test runs.
 This is the same mechanism which allows you to see changes during development when you refresh the page.
 However, you may never have used this mechanism with your `test` environment before, and this can cause problems.

 It's important to realise that code reloading means that the constants in your application are *different objects* after files have changed: